briangershon/bsky-tldr/README.md

 ## Data Structure Example

-Here's the data structure built with the `dailyPostsPerAuthor` function for viewing posts from your followers.
+Here's the data structure built with our `getDailyPostsFromFollows` library function for viewing posts from your follows.
 If you're only following 1 user, and they had two posts on January 31, 2025:

 ```json
 {